$0 Colorado Foster Care Quick-Start Checklist

 Frequently Asked Questions

 How do I find out if my county offers hybrid or online TIPS-MAPP training?
 Call your county DHS foster care licensing line and ask directly.
-If your county does not offer remote options, ask which CPAs serving your region do — most major Colorado CPAs have invested in hybrid delivery.
+If your county does not offer a remote option, ask which CPAs serving your region currently do.

-What happens if my county DHS has only one caseworker and they leave mid-application?
-This is a real risk in rural counties.
-If you are licensing through county DHS and your caseworker turns over, request immediate transfer to the incoming caseworker and provide a complete copy of your document binder so nothing needs to be re-submitted.
-Licensing through a CPA reduces this risk because the organization absorbs staff transitions more smoothly than a one-person county operation.
+What happens if my county DHS caseworker leaves mid-application?
+If you are licensing through county DHS and your caseworker turns over, ask for a transfer and provide a complete copy of your document binder so nothing needs to be re-submitted.
+Ask a CPA how it handles staff transitions before relying on it to reduce this risk.

 Is the board rate the same in rural counties as in Denver?
 Yes.
 The board rate schedule is set by CDHS and applies statewide.
 You receive the same daily rates in Montrose County as in Jefferson County.
 Transportation reimbursement policies vary by county.

 Are there more foster children needing rural placements?
-Yes.
-Colorado has a significant need for foster families in rural areas, particularly for children who cannot be placed in distant metro areas without disrupting school, sports, faith community, and family connections.
-Rural families who complete licensing often receive placement inquiries more quickly than Denver Metro families because demand for rural placements exceeds supply.
+Colorado has a significant need for foster families in rural areas, particularly for children who cannot be placed in distant metro areas without disrupting school, community, and family connections.
+Ask your county or CPA how local placement needs and inquiry volume compare.

 For rural Colorado families who want the complete licensing picture — TIPS-MAPP training options, 12 CCR 2509-8 physical inspection checklist including rural-specific items, county-vs-CPA decision framework, current board rates, kinship fast-track, and ICWA overview — in one Colorado-specific document: